 This year has been a tough one all around, but there is some positive news to wrap up 2020.
 The three big gaming giants — Microsoft, Sony, and Nintendo — announced today that they have joined forces on a new shared commitment to make gaming online safer.
 The group released a set of principles that it hopes will make players of all types feel welcome.

 Three prongs — The principles outlined today are fairly broad, and fall under three categories: prevention, partnership, and responsibility.
 In short, the group wants to educate players on appropriate behavior and the tools they can use to control their experience online.
-The companies also commit to working with outside organizations to develop new online safety initiatives and helping players who have been reported for misconduct better understand where they need to modify their behavior to prevent getting banned.
+The companies also commit to working with outside organizations to develop new online safety initiatives and help players who have been reported for misconduct better understand where they need to modify their behavior to prevent getting banned.

 A tent for everyone — Games are one of the last bastions of innocence that offer to bring people together rather than divide them.
 But online gaming is a notoriously fraught space for groups that are frequently discriminated against in the physical world, like women and people of color.
 With gamers of all maturity levels converging in online environments, it's a not infrequent occurrence to hear someone throw out a racial slur after they lose a match to someone else.